 Electrolyte Replacement and Illness

 One of the most vital times to ensure the body has adequate electrolytes is during illness.
 Illnesses that cause diarrhea can result in electrolyte loss, which can quickly reach dangerous levels.
 During this time, it is best to seek medical attention immediately.
-If medical attention is not immediately available, a pharmacist at the drug store may be able to provide advice about electrolyte-replacement products such as sports drinks.
+If medical attention is not immediately available, a pharmacist at the drug store may be able to provide advice about drinks with electrolytes or other products such as sports drinks.

 - MedlinePlus: Electrolytes